tlapinsk/CarND-LaneLines-P1/writeup.md

 5. Now comes the most important piece: Working through some algebra to create one straight line on either side.

-First, we need to create a few lists to store left and right slope/intercept.
+First, we need to create a few lists to store left and right slope/intercept values.

 	r_slope = []
 	l_slope = []